fivetran/fivetran_connector_sdk/README.md

 This example shows how to calculate a hash of fields and use it as primary key.
 It is useful in scenarios where the incoming rows do not have any field suitable to be used as a primary key.

 ### priority_first_sync_for_high_volume_initial_syncs
-A priority-first sync, pfs for short, is very helpful for high volume historical syncs.
+A priority-first sync (pfs), is very helpful for high-volume historical syncs.
 It is a sync strategy that prioritises fetching the most recent data first so that fresh data is ready for you to use more quickly.
 This is a simple example of how you could implement the Priority-first sync strategy in a `connector.py` file for your connection.
 </details>